 Physical Agility Test

 A standard physical agility test will be administered immediately following the successful passing of the written examination.
 You must pass the physical agility test with an overall score of at least 60% or 300 points.

 Due to the COVID-19 health crisis, testing is being done by invitation only and on a limited basis.

 One-minute push ups

 One-minute sit ups

 Interview and Background Check

 Selected candidates will be invited to interview with a selection panel.
+Due to the COVID-19 health crisis, interviews are being conducted on a limited basis.
 You must submit to a complete background check.

 Applicants will be required to undergo a medical examination, drug screening, polygraph examination and psychological screening.
-All screenings can be scheduled separately.
+All screenings are scheduled separately.